Lovro05/Lovro05/README.md

 - 👋 Hi, I’m Lovro05
 - 👀 I’m interested in chess and football
-- 🌱 I’m currently learning programing..
+- 🌱 I’m currently learning programing.

 <!---
 Lovro05/Lovro05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.